Yunxiang-Li/Cpp_Primer/Chapter 9. Sequential Containers/Chapter 9. Sequential Containers.md

 `vec.resize(100)` will add 75(100 - 25 = 75) elements which are value initialized to the `vec`.

 If we next wrote `vec.resize(10)` then from the 11th element to the 100th element of `vec` will be discarded.

+## Exercise 9.30

+**What, if any, restrictions does using the version of resize that takes a single argument place on the element type?**

+If we use the version of `resize` that takes a single argument place on the element typewe must supply an initializer or the element type must have a default constructor.